p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 #### Caching Strategies:

 Caching frequently accessed data can reduce the time complexity of retrieval operations from O(n) to O(1).
-Implementing efficient cache eviction policies (like LRU cache) can also be analyzed using Big O Notation to ensure optimal performance.
+Implementing efficient cache eviction practices can also be analyzed using Big O Notation to ensure optimal performance.

 <span style="margin-left: 10px;"></span>